Syracuse University, B.A.

 Michael is admitted to practice in the state and federal courts of Pennsylvania and New Jersey.
-He is also a member of the Philadelphia Bar Association and the Pennsylvania Defense Institute.
-Michael has tried a number of complex personal injury, employment law and property damage cases in the state courts of New Jersey and Pennsylvania.
+Michael has tried many complex personal injury, sexual assault, employment law and property damage cases in the state courts of New Jersey and Pennsylvania.
 Michael focuses on the defense of individuals and businesses in a wide variety of personal injury matters including premises liability claims and claims of defamation, toxic tort claims, civil rights violations and wrongful death.
 He also frequently represents insurance companies in matters involving coverage with their insureds.
 He is a frequent lecturer on these and other civil litigation topics

 Michael lives just outside of Philadelphia with his wife and two children.
 Little known fact: Michael used to box in college.

 Townsend v.
 Pierre, 221 N.J.
 36, 110 A.3d 52 (2015) (expert's opinion that overgrown bushes on the homeowner's property proximately caused automobile accident was an inadmissible net opinion and alleged negligence of property owners in maintaining overgrown shrubbery on their property was not shown to be the cause of the fatal collision).